anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 misuse of personal mobility data.

 ## Data Retrieval
-Shared micromobility vendors permitted to operate in Seattle are required to share data about their operations with SDOT using the [Mobility Data Specification] (https://github.com/openmobilityfoundation/mobility-data-specification) (MDS).
+Shared micromobility vendors permitted to operate in Seattle are required to share data about their operations with SDOT using the [Mobility Data Specification](https://github.com/openmobilityfoundation/mobility-data-specification)

 MDS comprises a set of application programming interfaces (APIs) that standardize communications between cities and private mobility companies.
 The **provider** API includes the following data: